Shark Bay and the Monkey Mia dolphins

 Overnight: Kalbarri – See Kalbarri accommodation page

 Spend the morning exploring the spectacular Kalbarri National Park

-by hiking, canoeing, abseiling, quad biking or just enjoying the spectacular views from lookout points.
+by hiking, canoeing or abseiling, or just enjoying the spectacular views from lookout points.
 Sites such as Z Bend and The Loop (Nature’s Window) are particularly breathtaking.
-In town, enjoy a refreshing swim at Chinaman’s Beach, indulge in some retail and spa therapy, or join an exhilarating jet boat, quad biking or sandboarding tour.
+These tours can be pre booked by the Kalbarri Visitor Centre as they depart early in the morning.
+In town, enjoy a refreshing swim at Chinaman’s Beach, indulge in some retail and spa therapy, or have a snorkel at Blue Holes Beach.
+Join a quad biking or sandboarding tour, or take a scenic flight.
 Keen anglers can join a fishing charter in search of the big five, or drop a line in off the rocks.
 Alternatively, head out for a freshly cooked seafood feast at one of the local restaurants.

 Day 6: Kalbarri and surrounds